level10hq/tools-runbook/docs/testing.md

     ```

 ### System Testing
 System tests verify user interactions with the application, running tests in either a real or headless browser.
 System tests use **Capybara** under the hood.
+Because system tests use a real browser experience, you can test all of your JavaScript easily from your test suite.

 These tests are located in the **test/system** directory and can be generated using